 Here’s a bonus tip: if you’re going on a trip and don’t have every moment planned out, check facebook for concerts during your intended days.
 I discovered that Heartbyrne, a really fun Talking Heads cover band, was playing at Marble Brewing during our trip and I made sure we didn’t miss it.
 They were amazing!

 Where’d we Stay?

-Well, I covered where to stay in Albuquerque a couple weeks ago.
-The airbnb where I stayed will be getting its own post as well.
+Well, I covered where to stay in Albuquerque a couple weeks ago, and here is the airbnb we called home for 2 nights.
 Staying in Nob Hill was wonderful: picturesque, quiet, and easy to get around.
 I wonder what the neighborhood is like when school is in session.
 Next time I’d like to stay in a historic Route 66 motel, though!

 All in all, if you want a laid-back vacation with a few things to do and many good places to eat, Albuquerque is a great option.
 You won’t feel pressured to jam-pack your itinerary.
 It’s the perfect destination to slow down, enjoy life, and eat green chiles on everything.